Obtaining the JWK URL from Third-Party Identity Providers

 • Keycloak Example: http://{keycloak-domain}/realms/{realm-name}/.well-known/openid-configuration

-Look for the field named jwks_uri in the JSON response.
-The value of this field is the JWK URL you need, which points to the public keys used for verifying JWT signatures.
+3. Find the jwks_uri Look for the field named jwks_uri in the JSON response.
+Its value is the JWK URL, which points to the public keys used for verifying JWT signatures.

 JSON